goudreinette/blog/_src/posts/2017-05-11-writing-a-lisp-explicit-stack-and-stacktraces.md

   catch action (printError :: LispError -> IO ())
 ```

-Before evaluating a functon call, the function is pushed onto the stack along with it's arguments.
+When a function is invoked, it is pushed onto the stack along with it's arguments.
-Afterwards, it's popped off the stack and it's result is returned.
+Afterwards, it's popped off the stack, and it's result is returned.

 ```haskell
 eval :: Env -> LispVal -> CallstackIO LispVal